MetaDocencia/SitioWeb/content/en/post/advances-governance.md

 draft: false
 type: page
 title: "Advances of MetaDocencia's new governance"
-summary: We will soon communicate and share with other communities the organizational model we are thinking of for MetaDocencia.
+summary: We will soon communicate and share with other communities the organizational model we are thinking for MetaDocencia.
 authors:

 type: post